CollegeBoreal/Tutoriels/4.Devstack/queens/README.md

 ./stack.sh
 ```

-### apres 42 minutes
+### apres 28 minutes

 ```
 =========================
 DevStack Component Timing
  (times are in seconds)
 =========================
-run_process           21
+run_process           25
 test_with_retry        3
-apt-get-update         4
+apt-get-update         3
-osc                  164
+osc                  210
-wait_for_service      22
+wait_for_service      26
-git_timed            184
+git_timed            214
-dbsync               316
+dbsync               208
-pip_install          431
+pip_install          158
-apt-get              536
+apt-get               76
 -------------------------
-Unaccounted time     843
+Unaccounted time     755
 =========================
-Total runtime        2524
+Total runtime        1678

-This is your host IP address: 10.13.237.4
+This is your host IP address: 10.13.237.12
 This is your host IPv6 address: ::1
-Horizon is now available at http://10.13.237.4/dashboard Keystone is serving at http://10.13.237.4/identity/ The default users are: admin and demo
+Horizon is now available at http://10.13.237.12/dashboard Keystone is serving at http://10.13.237.12/identity/ The default users are: admin and demo
-The password: supersecret
+The password: secret

 WARNING:
 Using lib/neutron-legacy is deprecated, and it will be removed in the future